Congratulations on your engagement!

 How to get married in the Diocese of Grand Rapids

-Below are a few of the basic steps to begin your journey of being married in the Catholic Church.
-We are excited to accompany you on this journey.
-Call Mark Mann with any questions.
+Below are a few of the basic steps necessary to begin your journey of being married in the Catholic Church.
+We are excited to accompany you!

 1. Call your parish